Value Stream Mapping

 Sequenced Pull Lane

-A Sequence Pull Lane is identical to a FIFO Lane - except that some other sequencing criteria is used other than FIFO.
+A Sequence Pull Lane is identical to a FIFO Lane — except that sequencing criteria other than FIFO is used.

 Perhaps earliest due date, shortest processing time, largest dollar value of customer order... whatever.